worthyag/SixLove/reports/finalReport.md

 The last implementation that I did for the `registration` app was create a landing and stats page (refer to figures # and #).
 The code for this is in the home view which was shown in
 **Code snippet 3**.
 When the user is authenticated a stats page is shown, and when their not a landing page is shown.

-The stats page is home to two charts.
+The stats page is home to two charts (I built these charts using `Chart.js`).
 Chart 1 (doughnut) displays information about the number of tennis sessions a user has and chart 2 (line) displays information about the tennis sessions per month.
 Users can make use of these interactive charts to track their progress by doing some of the following things:
 - Compare the number of tennis sessions schedules for different categories.
     - Filter for completed and uncompleted sessions.
    - Filter for upcoming and past sessions.